Choosing the right pardon agency can eliminate delays and save $1000’s

 Once received by the Parole Board of Canada (PBC), summary offences will be processed within 6 months while indictable offences take 12 months.

-Which Government agency is responsible for pardon?
+Which Government agency is responsible for pardons?

 The Parole Board of Canada is the only official agency that is involved in the processing of pardon and record suspension applications for convictions in Canada.

-Can a pardon be revoked?
+Can a pardon or record suspension be revoked?

 Yes, if you’re: